Frequently asked questions

 The department works with Birdlife Australia to ensure any impacts to shorebirds are avoided or minimised.

 The Semaphore South breakwater is the primary source of sand to replenish Adelaide’s eroding southern beaches.
-It is designed to trap approximately 50,000m3 of sand each year.
+It is designed to trap approximately 50,000 cubic metres of sand each year.